Pray for the Wicked

 Pray for the Wicked is the sixth studio album by American pop rock solo project Panic! at the Disco.
-The album was released on June 22, 2018 on Fueled by Ramen in the US and WEA internationally.
+The album was released on June 22, 2018 on Fueled by Ramen in the United States.
 It is the follow-up to the band's fifth studio album, Death of a Bachelor (2016).
-The album was produced by Jake Sinclair and promoted by the singles "Say Amen (Saturday Night)", "High Hopes" and "Hey Look Ma, I Made It", with "(Fuck A) Silver Lining", "Dancing's Not a Crime" and "King of the Clouds" as promotional singles.
+The album was produced by Jake Sinclair and promoted by the singles "Say Amen (Saturday Night)", "High Hopes" and "Hey Look Ma, I Made It", with "(Fuck A) Silver Lining", "Dancing's Not A Crime" and "King of the Clouds" as promotional singles.
 It received generally positive reviews upon release, with many critics noting Urie's Broadway influences following his performance in Kinky Boots.